 2.3.3 Calculations.

-2.3.3.1 Concrete Beam Shear Strengthening.
-Signed and sealed calculations with the shop drawings shall be submitted indicating that the proposed system provides the additional design forces required at the locations indicated on the plans.
-The fiber reinforced polymer wrapping shall be designed in accordance with NCHRP Report 678, Design of FRP System for Strengthening Concrete Girders in Shear.

-2.3.3.2 Precast Octagonal Pile Confinement.
-Signed and sealed calculations with the shop drawings shall be submitted indicating that the proposed system provides 80 percent of the confinement that the existing spiral reinforcement provides in the standard octagonal precast constant section pile (Trestles) at the locations indicated on the plans.
-The strength of the confinement shall vary when the pitch of the spiral reinforcement varies as shown on the existing plans due to seismic considerations.
-Class A concrete f’c equals 5000 psi and reinforcing steel Fy equals 40,000 psi for the reinforced concrete piles.

-2.3.3.3 Column Confinement.
-Signed and sealed calculations with the shop drawings shall be submitted indicating that the proposed system provides 80 percent of the confinement that the existing column stirrups/spiral reinforcement provides at the locations indicated on the plans.
-The strength of the confinement shall vary when the spacing of the column stirrups/spiral reinforcement varies as shown on the existing plans.
-Strength of the existing concrete and reinforcement steel can be obtained from the existing plans.

-2.3.3.4 Seismic Details for Widening.
-Signed and sealed calculations with the shop drawings shall be submitted indicating that the proposed FRP application on the existing column provides a factored axial resistance to be not less than the new column factored axial resistance.
-Factored axial resistance of the existing columns and new columns can be obtained from the contract plans.

 3.0 Construction Requirements.

 3.1 FRP Wrapping.
 FRP shear reinforcement shall be by complete wrapping except where objects interfere.
 In those places, U-wrap shall be used.
 FRP wrapping along the portion of the member length to be strengthened may be applied continuously or as discrete strips with a maximum of 12 inch spacing centerline to centerline.
 Fibers in the FRP in its final position on the concrete component shall be oriented in the direction that maximizes the effectiveness of the FRP reinforcement.
 Anchorage shall be required for U-wrap, and overlap shall be required for complete wrap as per the manufacturer’s recommendation.
 Additional horizontal strips of FRP shall not be used as anchorage for FRP shear reinforcement.
-The FRP shear strengthening may be installed during the process of forming the deck but shall be installed and cured before the deck is poured.

 3.2 Concrete Moisture Requirement.
 The surfaces of the concrete to receive the FRP composite shall be reasonably dry based on the following test.
 A 3 x 3 foot polyethylene sheet shall be taped to the existing concrete surface and at any substructure repair area.
 If moisture collects on the underside of the polyethylene sheet before the epoxy would cure, the concrete shall be allowed to dry longer.
 The concrete surface shall pass this test before the FRP can be applied.